 To conclude, I’m going to borrow the words of Eloise Stark and her colleagues from The Cambridge Handbook of Evolutionary Perspectives on Human Behavior:

 Evolution has shaped biological brains to be able to survive as individuals and as a species.
 Hedonia is a key driver in the underlying brain processing, constantly helping to make decisions that optimize the possibility of survival through wanting and seeking out food, sex, and conspecifics.[...]
 It has become clear, however, that while evolution has clearly designed us to survive – for which pleasure is a necessary requirement – eudaimonia is what allows for moments of meaningful bliss.

 So humans aren’t meant to feel happy, but that doesn’t mean we can’t find happiness in our lives.

-It’s unrealistic to hope to only feel positive emotions, because our brains just don’t work like that.
+It’s unrealistic to hope to only feel positive emotions because our brains just don’t work like that.
 It’s evolutionarily useful to sometimes have uncomfortable and negative emotions.
-However, we can find happiness in our lives by finding meaning and purpose, and accept life and all of its parts – both the good and the bad.
+However, we can find happiness in our lives by finding meaning and purpose and accepting life and all of its parts - both the good and the bad.
 By finding meaning in life, we can create our own happiness.

-Now I want to hear from you!
 Do you believe that humans are meant to be happy all the time?
-Want to share your own story on how you pursue happiness despite our brain working against us?
+Want to share your own story on how you pursue happiness despite your brain working against you?
 I’d love to hear from you in the comments below!